Dassaretii: Economy

-The region of the Illyrian tribe of Dassaretii bordered the regions of Macedonia and Molossia.
-Including the valleys of Osum and Devoll rivers, stretching to the east into the Korçë Plain, and comprising the area around lake Ohrid, the Illyrian Dassaretan region was rich in natural resources and was located in a strategic geographical position that aroused the political wishes of the neighbours and the interest of the Greek merchants.
 In antiquity, as the authors of that time informs, the Dassaretan territory was known for its very fertile countryside, with a developed agricultural economy.
 An example is the account about the Roman consul Sulpicius, who during the Second Macedonian War in 199 BC, passed through the territory of the Dasaretii and supplied his army with the products offered by that region, without the resistance of the locals.
-The prosperous site of Selcë was important in the region, because it occupied a prominent military and commercial position and predominated in the area near Via Egnatia, which was established in Roman times.
-Some of its natural resources were the stone quarries.
-The area was likely also close to the silver mines of Damastion.
-The Dassaretii minted coins in Hellenistic times.
-Coins bearing the inscription ΔΑΣΣΑΡΗΤΙΩΝ (DASSARETION) have been found in the region of Lake Lychnidus.
 In Roman times the Dassaretii may have practiced transhumance in southern Illyria.